tri4ngl3/CASA0018-Swish-Acoustic-Shot-Tracker/README.md

 </div>

-**Table 2.** *Impact of MFE processing block optimizations on system latency and test accuracy.*
+**Table 2.** *Impact of MFE processing block optimizations on system latency and test accuracy.
+See logs and screenshots in experiment_logs_and_outputs*

 Downsampling to 8KHz provided a negligible latency improvement, while degrading accuracy.
 Conversely, decreasing the temporal resolution by doubling the frame stride successfully reduced total latency to below 500 ms at 481 ms, but had significantly reduced accuracy (76.60%).

 Ultimately, the DSP resolution downgrade was selected as the optimal deployment configuration.
-By reducing the number of mel-filters to 20 and halving the FFT length to 256, the vertical frequency resolution of the spectrogram was compressed.
-This achieved a total latency of 491 ms, while retaining a high test accuracy (79.20%).
+By halving the number of mel-filters and the FFT length, the vertical frequency resolution of the spectrogram was compressed, achieving a total latency of 491 ms, while retaining a high test accuracy (79.20%).

 ### Real-World Validation

 To evaluate the model on-device, a 150-shot data set including 50 noise, 50 miss and 50 make events was collected.
 While the model accuracy in this deployment test decreased to 67.3%, results showed that the sensor was robust to background noise with a 95.9% true negative rate (Figure 5).
 Furthermore, when the model detected a shot, it successfully distinguished between makes and misses, with an average misclassification rate of only 9%.

-However, there was a significant false-negative rate, with over a third of valid shot events (36% of Makes and 38% of Misses) incorrectly classified as noise.
+However, there was a significant false-negative rate, with over a third of valid shot events (36% of makes and 38% of misses) incorrectly classified as noise.
 This failure is primarily attributed to environmental domain shift.
 The training dataset was recorded over 3 windy afternoons, with one falling on the same day as the London Marathon, only 100 meters away.
-This likely embedded a high ambient noise floor so when the model was deployed on a quiet, low-wind day, the quieter swish and rim sounds failed to overcome inference thresholds, causing the model to incorrectly default to noise classifications.
+This likely embedded a high ambient noise floor so when the model was deployed on a quiet, low-wind morning, the fainter swish and rim sounds failed to overcome inference thresholds, causing the model to incorrectly default to noise classifications.

 <div align="center">
   <img src="report_figures/deployment_test_confusion_matrix.png" alt="Deployment test confusion matrix" width="70%">